Quality control

 • Check attribute values.
 Download all or part of the imported data and compare attribute values for a few events to those in your original data file.
 In particular, check that the timestamps are correct and that any conversions or controlled-list mappings worked as expected.
 (If you select the wrong time zone when mapping your timestamp, there is no way for Movebank to know this is incorrect!
 Timestamps stored in Movebank use the format yyyy-MM-dd HH:mm:ss.SSS and are always in UTC.)

 Use the Attribute Dictionary to confirm your values match Movebank’s definitions, especially for terms that have defined units.
 Solution: If needed, fix incorrectly mapped values.
-If additional information is needed to understand values for some data terms (such as values in generic attributes like “tag tech. spec.”), include this information in the reference data, Study Details or an extra file attachment.
+If additional information is needed to understand values for some data terms (such as values in generic attributes like “tag tech. spec.”), include this information in the reference data, Study Details or a file attachment.

 • Check study statistics.
 Are these what you expect?
 In a completed study, the statistics shown in the Study Details should look something like this: